tjhrulz/Monstercat-Suite/README.md

 Anything past this point is written more for myself and may be confusing
 ------------------------------------------------------------------------
 TODO
+- [ ] Make it so fallback histogram is dynamic so people can change the fallback image to one of their own
 - [ ] Move scripts that are in root directory into proper places in resources
 - [X] Color palette system, This uses histograms to get most common colors and then sorts them by rgb value
 - [x] Make color rejection replace the color with a slightly less extreme color that is the same shade